Mental Health Courses

 Work collaboratively with the care network and other services:

 This includes the skills and knowledge required to work effectively with the care network and other services.
-It includes working with other professionals, agencies and organisations to coordinate care and support for people with mental illness.
+It includes working with other professionals, agencies and organisations to coordinate care and support for people with mental health concerns.

 Provide services to people with co-existing mental health and alcohol and other drugs issues: